-In 2003, a survey of 56 primary school washrooms showed that 25% did not have any soap available, 23% had no towels and 12% did not have any toilet paper.
-A more recent survey shows that schools are now more aware of the effect that poor school toilets have on children.
-However, more needs to be done to raise standards.
+In 2003, a survey of 56 primary school washrooms showed that 25% did not have any soap available, 23% had no towels and 12% did not have any toilet paper.1 Schools should now be more aware of the effect that poor school toilets have on children.2 However, more needs to be done to raise standards.
 If you are concerned about any aspect of the toilets at your child's school, speak to the head teacher.
 They should be able to address any problems.